Embracing AI for Fair Opportunities in Blind Hiring

 Once the resume is fully anonymized, you can label the top of the document with its anonymized identifier, simplifying subsequent file identification.
 To ensure traceability, the Anonymization Report provides a detailed record showing which original resume corresponds to each anonymized version and the exact date of anonymization.

 But what if you have thousands of resumes to anonymize with little time to spare?
 CaseGuard’s bulk processing functionality can be your solution.
 You can upload an unlimited number of resumes to CaseGuard and simultaneously redact and anonymize all files.
 If your operation demands ongoing resume redaction and anonymization, consider setting up a Watcher.
 This feature allows for an input folder where resumes can be dropped for automatic redaction and anonymization according to Watcher’s configured settings.
 Once processed, the anonymized resumes are ready for recruiters and will be found in the Watcher output folder, accessible on your local machine, a cloud S3 bucket, or your local network.
-The video below shows how the anonymization and redaction process work with the Watcher.
+The video below shows how the anonymization and redaction process works with the Watcher.

 Play Video